 - Reflective piping across arms and hood.
 Patch on arm has reflective embroidery for heightened visibility.

 - Articulated knees.

-- Reinforced ankle cuffs provide added durability.
+- Reinforced knees and ankle cuffs provide added durability.

 - Internal gaiters have grip elastic to cinch around boots to keep out snow.